Skip to main content

 VercelCustom

-Clerk supports all 15 providers listed above as built-in social connections, plus additional providers.
+Clerk supports all 15 providers listed above as built-in social connections, plus 13 additional providers (28 total).
 See the full list in the Social connections overview.

 Provider Decision Tree